 Chapter 2: Idolatry Then & Now

 In the last post, I argued that a culture of idolatry is built on relative values, which is in contrast to the idea of a single creator who taught a single set of universal, absolute values that do not change with circumstance.
-This is the first in a series of posts to define a set of universal values.
+“The Search For Universal Values I: The Ten Commandments” is the first in a series of posts to define a set of universal values.

 According to Thomas Cahil, in his books The Gift of the Jews, the Ten Commandments are a great place to start when looking for a universal set of values.
 The last eight “commandments “reflect a tendency that is already there,” a set of ideas that at a high level are fairly uncontroversial.
 But what about the first two commandments?
 I don’t think it’s a coincidence that twenty percent of the Ten Commandments concern idolatry.
 (In fact as a marketer, 20% of anything will get my attention.)